What we do

 Community Support Network

-The Manaaki Collective is our growing network of MADE to Lead graduates, grassroots community groups, and volunteers.
-It’s all about collaboration, working together on projects that meet real community needs, sharing resources, and looking after the people doing the mahi so they’re not doing it alone.
+The Manaaki Collective is our growing network of MADE to Lead graduates, volunteers, and grassroots community groups.
+It’s all about collaboration – working together to meet real community needs, sharing resources, and looking after the people doing the mahi so they’re not doing it alone.

 Manaaki: